 The word Science: Origin: Middle English (denoting knowledge): from Old French, from Latin scientia, from scire ‘know’.
 (Oxford English Dictionary).
 The basis of knowledge is accurate information.
 Information literacy is one of the areas in which scientists need to develop strong skills.

-The basis of knowledge is accurate information.
-Science demands a high-level skills in many areas, including information literacy.
-Scientists need to be able to find the best published research in their disciplines, analyze and evaluate the work of other scientists, gather background information in other disciplines and more.
-In English course assignments, research is an important supporting player, but the star of the show is the writing process.
-English class will give you an introduction to finding general information, but scientists require more precise skills.
+Before they can become producers of information via laboratory and field studies, all scientists must become proficient information consumers.
+They need to be able to gather background information, find the best published research in their disciplines, analyze and evaluate the work of other scientists, and more.
+In English course assignments, research is an important supporting player, but the focus is the writing process.
+In the Sciences, research is the star of the show.

 The step-by-step assignments in the Information Literacy module will help you start the life-long process of becoming an information literate scientist.

 Use Ferguson's Career Guidance Center to explore possible career fields in the sciences that interest you.
 Select a discipline/profession to focus on throughout the rest of the Information Literacy module assignments.
 You will post a possible career focus in the next assignment.